 It is my responsibility to find students to train to become commercial harvesters and to arrange REFRESH classes to ensure safe practices for Surface Supplied Air diving.
 I arrange Mobile Sales to bring our products to the harvesters to keep them safe and equipped for the job.

 I am a Scuba diver, but actually prefer coming alongside students to make their experience as comfortable as possible.
 Thus, I am present at SSA classes serving as surface support.
-When not in class, I set up services for vessel owners as well as keep in contact with our valued commercial clients to provide equipment.
+When not in a class, I set up services for vessel owners as well as keep in contact with our valued commercial clients to provide equipment.

 Gabriela Houston – Accounts executive.
 Makes sure bills are paid and invoices processed in a timely manner.